youknowedo/kader/README.md

+Made for Hack Club Arcade with GitHub Copilot as an assistant

 # Kader

 Offline first membership identification app.
 Enables vendors to identify real members and what benefits they are entitled to.

+## Confessions

+Used GitHub Copilot as an assistant and followed [lucia auth](https://lucia-auth.com/guides/email-and-password/) guides for some functionalities.

 ### Apps and Packages